imreburn/Wavelength-Reference/docs/config.md

 ---

+### Wavelength Padding

+- The Keysight IL software automatically adds 50 pm padding to the start and stop wavelength.
+For example, if the user sets 1535 and 1537 nm as the start and stop wavelength, the actual sweep range is set by the software from 1534.95 nm to 1537.05 nm.
+- In WavelengthSweep software, the user can configure this padding parameter from 0 to 50 pm with 10 pm increment.

+---

 ### Power meter readout

 - After parameters are **saved**, the button **Read Power...** becomes active.
 The keyboard shortcut is **p**.
 A new pop-up appears, and the current powers for all four channels are read and shown in two units(dBm and W).
 The power is measured at the rate of 20 Hz.